Staples-Inc/snap-plugin-collector-couchbase/README.md

 # Couchbase Collector Plugin
 Intelsdi-x snap plugin for couchbase bucket monitoring.
 It uses couchbase's provided RESTAPI.
+Read more about bucket monitoring in this [blog post](http://blog.couchbase.com/monitoring-couchbase-cluster) from couchbase.

 ### Snap version requires at least
 v0.14.0-beta